Reeba18/Air-Quality-Analysis/README.md

 # Air-Quality-Analysis
-Analysis of a dataset about air quality (sourced from Kaggle) using Python
+Analysis of a dataset about air quality using Python;
+Data Source : Kaggle